inspr/core-legacy/doc/yamls.md

 ### Definition

-The so called general file or composed file is nothing more than a yaml that congregates two or more definitions of one of the elements above.
+The so called general file or composed file is nothing more than a YAML that congregates two or more definitions of one of the elements above.

 For example an App that has a collection of other apps plus some definitions of channel_types and channels.